Sharing the Vision (Nehemiah 2:11-18)

 Everyone wants to leave behind some kind of legacy, some kind of personal mark.
 It doesn’t have to be great or magnificent.
 But human beings know that at one level, we each have a own unique thumbprint, and we all want to leave that print behind for others to see that we’ve been here.
 (February 1998 issue)

 We’re offering a process called Refocusing that can help you discern your vision.
 I’m excited about a similar process that’s taking place at the church level.
 We’ve schedule three summits that you’re invited to, and the first one is on November 10.
 We’re going to be asking, “What could and should be at Richview?
 What is God’s vision for this church?”
 God has a vision and a purpose for this church.
 He’s been at work in our past, and he’s at work today.
-We want to discover God’s perspective on what could and should be in our church – not from my perspective, not from Ed’s perspective, but from God’s perspective.
+We want to understand God's view on what our church should be, rather than our own or Ed's perspectives.
 I invite you to be part of that process.

 There’s a story in the Bible about a man named Joseph.
 Some people say, “God didn’t give him a vision for his life – that he would become prime minister of Egypt.”
 You could argue that God did give him this vision.
 But even if he didn’t, God gave him a picture of what could and should be in each phase of his life – that he would be a faithful prisoner, a servant with impeccable integrity.

 The vision may not be a plan of what you’re going to do.
-The vision may that you would develop the character qualities of a person that God can bless.
+The vision may be that you would develop the character qualities of a person that God can bless.
 It may be specific and lifelong; it may relate to a specific area of your life, either lifelong or temporal.
 But God does give his followers promptings, stirrings, pictures of what could be and should be in the various areas of our lives.

 If you’ve been following along, you’ve begun to define your personal vision.
 You’ve been praying and planning.
-You’ve trusted God and watched as he has orchestrated events and people to accomplish the vision.
+You’ve trusted God and watched as he orchestrated events and people to accomplish the vision.
 If it’s of God, you’ve seen God’s thumbprint all over that vision.
 But we’ve now come to a scary point.
 We’ve come closer to the implementation of the vision, but before you can implement, there’s one important step left.
 You’ve got to share the vision with others.

 The last time we saw Nehemiah, he was doing cartwheels down the hallways of the palace.
 After months of waiting, Nehemiah finally had the green light to proceed.
 The pace was picking up.
 The vision had been launched.
 Nehemiah was given permission to use trees from the king’s forest.
 He was given permission to travel back to Jerusalem, along with an armed escort.
 After years of routine and menial service, Nehemiah must have felt like a caged bird set free.
 For the first time in a long time, his abilities were about to be put to good use.